popolo-project/popolo-spec/specs/person.md

 1. gender

-    >Optional for a Person to most accurately describe their own gender.
-Values other than 'male' and 'female' may be used, but are not enumerated here.
-Not intended to capture the full variety of biological, social and sexual concepts associated with the word 'gender'.
+    >To measure the gender diversity of a group.

-1. pronouns
+1. personal pronouns

-    >Optional list of pronouns for a Person to determine personal pronouns to be used, e.g. "John Doe will be at <u>their</u> constituency office next week."
+    >To construct sentences containing personal pronouns, e.g. "John Doe will be at <u>their</u> constituency office next week."

 1. date of birth